befelix/Safe-RL-Benchmark/README.rst

 ...   } for var in [1, 1.5, 2, 2.5]])
 ... ]]

-Ok, so here we did not really use the outer lists, but in the case of reinforcement learning we have the problem, that many environments will require individual configuration of an algorithm.
-The structure of ``envs`` and ``algs`` allows for a lot of flexibility, although in many cases the outer-most list will not be needed.

 So what happens?
 The outer most lists of envs and algs will get zipped, such that we can support pair wise configurations.
 Further, the tuple contains a class in the first element and a list of configurations dictionaries in the